profile photo

 Cheng-Zhi Anna Huang 黃成之

-In Fall 2024, I will be joining Massachusetts Institute of Technology (MIT) as faculty, with a shared position between Electrical Engineering and Computer Science (EECS) and Music and Theater Arts (MTA).
-Currently, I am a Research Scientist at Magenta in Google DeepMind, working on generative models and interfaces to support human-AI partnerships in music making.
+In Fall 2024, I started a faculty position at Massachusetts Institute of Technology (MIT), with a shared position between Electrical Engineering and Computer Science (EECS) and Music and Theater Arts (MTA).
+For the past 8 years, I have been a researcher at Magenta in Google Brain and then Google DeepMind, working on generative models and interfaces to support human-AI partnerships in music making.

 I am the creator of the ML model Coconet that powered Google’s first AI Doodle, the Bach Doodle.
 In two days, Coconet harmonized 55 million melodies from users around the world.
 In 2018, I created Music Transformer, a breakthrough in generating music with long-term structure, and the first successful adaptation of the transformer architecture to music.
 Our ICLR paper is currently the most cited paper in music generation.

-I hold a Canada CIFAR AI Chair at Mila, and an adjunct professor at University of Montreal.
+I was a Canada CIFAR AI Chair at Mila, and continue to hold an adjunct professorship at University of Montreal.
 I was a judge then organizer for AI Song Contest 2020-22.
 I did my PhD at Harvard University, master’s at the MIT Media Lab, and a dual bachelor’s at University of Southern California in music composition and CS.

 Research Interests